-Green roofs occur at the beginning of stormwater treatment trains.
+Green roofs occur at the beginning of treatment trains.
 Green roofs provide filtering of suspended solids and pollutants associated with those solids, although total suspended solid (TSS) concentrations from traditional roofs are generally low.
-Green roofs provide both volume and rate control, thus decreasing the stormwater volume being delivered to downstream Best Management Practices (BMPs).
+Green roofs provide both volume and rate control, thus decreasing the stormwater volume being delivered to downstream best management practices (BMPs).

 One of the goals of this Manual is to facilitate understanding of and compliance with the MPCA Construction General Permit (CGP), which includes design and performance standards for permanent stormwater management systems.
 Standards for various categories of stormwater management practices must be applied in all projects in which at least one acre of new impervious area is being created.

 Although few roofs will meet or exceed the one acre criteria, roofs can contribute to the one acre determination at a site.
-Therefore, green roofs can be used in combination with other practices to provide credit for combined stormwater treatment, as described in sections 15 (Permanent stormwater treatment system) and 17 (Filtration systems) of the permit.
+Therefore, green roofs can be used in combination with other practices to provide credit (stormwater credit) for combined stormwater treatment, as described in the Construction permit.
 Due to the statewide prevalence of the MPCA permit, design guidance for green roofs is presented with the assumption that the permit does apply.
 Also, although it is expected that in many cases the green roof practice will be used in combination with other practices, standards are described for the case in which it is a stand-alone practice.

 Green roofs are an ideal and potentially important BMP in urban retrofit situations where existing stormwater treatment is absent or limited.
-Green roofs can be particularly important in ultra-urban settings.
+Green roofs can be particularly important in highly urban and ultra-urban environments settings.